 Providing for higher achieving pupils in our school is a question of equality - as with all other pupils, they have a right to an education that is suited to their particular interests and abilities.
-They need to be presented with work that challenges, stretches and excites them on a daily basis, in an environment that celebrates excellence and is supportive of those who may, in years to come, break the boundaries of what we know and understand today.
+They need to be presented with work that challenges, stretches and excites them on a daily basis, in an environment that promotes and celebrates excellence.